 --Zoomtool has been updated to allow multiple independent instances that can be controlled programmatically.

 --By hosting on Dropbox, it is easier for me to make rapid fixes and feature additions available almost immediately, and should (usually) be reflected in the change log file.
 [Released 01 Feb 2019]

-The eXpanded Nystagmus Acuity Function (NAFX), included in the OMtools distribution, is a powerful analysis tool that uses relevant nystagmus parameters to predict the best possible visual acuity for a given set of nystagmus data based on the presumption that no afferent deficits are present.
-To the extent that the latter are present, the measured acuity will fall below the potential acuity.
+The eXpanded Nystagmus Acuity Function (NAFX), included in the OMtools distribution, is a powerful analysis tool that uses relevant nystagmus parameters to predict the best-possible visual acuity for nystagmus data based on the presumption that no afferent deficits are present.
+To the extent that deficits are present, the measured acuity will fall below the potential acuity.
 Once both acuity and nystagmus data are measured, the NAFX can also be used to estimate the improvement in measured acuity subsequent to therapy.
 The NAFX works for uniplanar and biplanar data.
 UPDATED Feb 2019: The GUI for NAFX has been updated for modern versions of MATLAB.
 It is now faster and easier to explore and test your data.

 Top of page

 Begining in 1986, most data from approximately 722 recording sesions were simultaneously taken digitally and the data files from those sessions compose a valuable storehouse of research data.
 Those data are now being made available to all researchers, residents, fellows, and students of ocular motility along with the software tools (OMtools) necessary for their display and analysis.
 The data and their analysis will hopefully allow those unable to actually record the eye movements of affected individuals to test hypotheses and conduct future ocular motor research into nystagmus.